 Q. My License key does not seem to work.

-Both the User Name and Registration Key must be correctly entered before the software turns itself into the registered version.
+The license key must be correctly entered before the software turns itself into the licensed version.
 See this step by step guide for help.

 The /b command line parameter is used to place KeyboardTest into batch mode.
 You can add this option to the command line of KeyboardTest by right clicking on the icon for KeyboardTest and selecting properties.
 Then in the target field add /b at the end.
 Additional details on batch mode can be found the KeyboardTest help file that comes with the software.

 There is also a 'KeyboardTest Batch Mode' shortcut in the Start Menu which you start batch mode from.

 Q. When I press both Shift keys down, only the last released shift key is registered as coming up.
 Why?

 When both shift keys (Windows code 0x10 or VK_SHIFT) are depressed, Windows only passes a shift KEYUP message for the last shift key released, to applications such as KeyboardTest.
 KeyboardTest is hence limited to detecting only the last shift key released.

 Q. Only one shift key is registered by KeyboardTest when the key code is set in Windows, but both are registered when in BIOS mode?

 Windows uses the same message when either of the shift keys are used.

 KeyboardTest V4 should detect each shift key separately now.